 Additions that haven’t yet been woven into the manifesto include: various clean air initiatives, including plants for every classroom in south Leeds, and green walls on the side of the M621; banning helium balloon release events (very bad for cattle and wildlife); reform local licencing law to regulate street vendors (who are currently undercutting rate-paying local shops); working with local doctors and dentists to become more public-facing (eg this); stiffer regulation of AirBnB locally, where houses are being wholly let (ie not including rent-a-room situations); taking highways officers for hands-on cycling or walking experiences around traffic hotspots; developing a network of Quiet Ways backstreet cycling routes (click here to find out more); tackling flytipping by covering any flytipped waste with bright coloured tarpaulin, saying that the dumped waste is ‘under investigation’, then only removing it days later (this tactic drove down flytipping elsewhere in the UK); establish a green accreditation scheme for cafes, schools, and other establishments; and much more.
 (Get in touch anytime with further ideas!)

-And at a local level (ie with council elections), that is surely the most important thing: local people, who love their communities, and who are working with others to make good things happen.
-The national policies of their party are actually of lesser importance.
+Notably, at a local level (ie with council elections), national politics are less significant.
+The most important thing is surely electing local people, who love their communities, and who are working with others to make good things happen.
+Click here to read more on this.

-Finally here, we wholeheartedly endorse the principles proposed by former independent MP Martin Bell on the expected conduct of politicians.
+Finally, we wholeheartedly endorse the principles proposed by former independent MP Martin Bell on the expected conduct of politicians.
 They essentially commit to transparency, openness, independence from party control, and the ethic of public service.
 Click here to read them in full.

 (Image from the ‘One Love One Leeds’ community gathering event in Beeston Hill in 2011, co-organised by Ed.)